MANOJHC/node-SNS/README.md

 ## Get a List of Subscribers

-To Verify the List of Subscribers added to the Topic Successfull , We can Fetch the Suscribers List using Provided Function
+To Verify the List of Subscribers added to the Topic is Successfull , We can Fetch the Suscribers List using Provided Function

 ```js